25Nov

 Test your app in the target language to ensure proper functionality and UI integrity.
 Conduct linguistic, functional, and visual QA with native speakers.

-Step 5: Continuous Localization
+Step 5: Continuous Localization for Software and Apps

 As your app evolves, you’ll need to maintain and update localized versions.
 This requires: